zveinn/profile-website/themes/ghostwriter/exampleSite/content/page/about.md

 title = "About"
 date = 2015-04-03T02:13:50Z
 author = "My Name"
-description = "Things about me."
+description = "Things about me 1"
 +++

 ## About